pipelinelabo/datalaiq-wiki/scripting/scripting.md

 ## Scripting modules

-Gravwell includes two modules, `anko` and `eval`, which use the [Anko scripting language](https://github.com/mattn/anko) to provide Turing-complete scriptability in the search pipeline.
+DatalaiQ includes two modules, `anko` and `eval`, which use the [Anko scripting language](https://github.com/mattn/anko) to provide Turing-complete scriptability in the search pipeline.
 The anko module enables the full feature set of anko to provide a full [Turing-Complete](https://en.wikipedia.org/wiki/Turing_completeness) language and runtime.
 Eval uses the anko runtime to execute a single statement entered directly in the search query.

 While anko can do anything, eval has several important restrictions: